OpenSecuritySummit/oss2018/content/tracks/GDPR/working-sessions/gdpr-appropriate-security-controls.md

 ---
-title        : Meet the ICO
-type         : working-session
-status       : featured
-description  : If you could meet the ICO, what questions would you ask organizers   :
+title        : GDPR Appropriate Security Controls type         : working-session track        : GDPR status       : featured description  : Map out what these are and what is the best way to measure them organizers   :
     - Tony Richards
-    - ABC
 participants :
+    - Dinis Cruz
 ---

 (add intro)